Sizing up a Karmann Ghia for Restoration

 rear sections of the inner front fenders should be made.

 look over the whole car.

 collision damage, always check the front nose by how "crisp" the

 should protrude beyond the edge of the fender.
-If this area has been damaged, headlight & trim ring fitting will be difficult or impossible.
-Luckily, all the sheet metal is available for this area.
+If this area has been

+headlight & trim ring fitting will be difficult or impossible.

+the sheet metal is available for this area.
 Be sure to inspect the

 compartment as well for collision and rust damage.

 may help you get the purchase price down, but actually cost you no more

 restoration.
 Parts such as side chrome molding, other bright work, all